vuejs/docs/src/about/faq.md

 - [Comprehensive tooling support](/ecosystem/official-projects) ensures a smooth development experience as the application grows.

 - Lower barrier of entry and excellent documentation translate to lower onboarding and training cost for new developers.

+## How do I contribute to Vue?

+We appreciate your interest!
+Please check out our [Contribution Guide](/about/contribution-guide.html).

 ## What's the difference between Vue 2 and Vue 3?